Trina Wallace Reg. MBACP Dip. Couns

 - Do you have things you can’t talk to your friends or family about?

 I’m a qualified, BACP-registered integrative counsellor who can help.
 I work in Lee, near Hither Green, and provide a warm, safe and non-judgmental space for you to share what’s on your mind.
+At the moment, with Coronavirus, I am currently only offering online counselling.

 How I can help you